replicatedhq/kurl.sh/src/markdown-pages/addons/openebs.md

 kubectl -n openebs get cstorvolumereplicas
 ```
 The number of replicas should match the `ReplicaCount` configured in the StorageClass, which kURL increases as more nodes with disks are added to the clsuter.

-### Adding Disks

-After joining more nodes with disks to your cluster you can re-run the kURL installer to re-configure the `cstor-disk` storagepoolclaim, the storageclass, and the replica count of any existing volumes.

-#### Example

-After the initial install, a cluster operator has joined 5 more nodes to their cluster, each with a disk, but has not re-run the kURL install script on the master node.

-The `cstor-disk` storagepoolclaim will have a `maxPools` value of `1`.
-The cstor StorageClass will have a ReplicaCount of 1.
-All cstorvolumes will have 1 cstorvolumereplica.
-The OpenEBS Node Device Manager will already have detected five additional disks and created five more `disk` and `blockdevice` resources.
-There will be only one blockdeviceclaim because the only storagepoolclaim is limited to one pool.

-The next time the kURL install script runs, it will detect the 5 additional blockdevices and increase the `maxPools` setting on the `cstor-disk` storagepoolclaim to 6.
-The kURL install script will increase the ReplicaCount to 3 on the StorageClass so that all future PVCs provisioned will begin with a replication factor of 3.
-It will also create 2 additional cstorvolumereplicas for each existing cstorvolume to bring the replication factor up to 3.